• Skip to primary navigation

 • In a large bowl, whisk together the eggs, milk, melted butter, vanilla, and stevia.

-• Add the almond flour, mixing it in with a rubber spatula and then whisking until batter is smooth.
+• Add the almond flour, mixing it in with a rubber spatula and then whisking until the batter is smooth.
 Whisk in the kosher salt and baking powder.

 • Divide the batter evenly between the two pans.
 To ensure the cake layers are the same size, it’s best to use your kitchen scales and weigh the batter as you pour it into the pans.
 I weighed each cake at 360 grams.